mscharley/jekyll-compass/README.md

     compass compile
     compass watch

-You will also note that Compass will build your Sass files whenever jekyll builds the rest of your website, ensuring that what you publish is always up to date.
+You will also note that Compass will build your Sass files whenever Jekyll builds the rest of your website, ensuring that what you publish is always up to date.

     # Compiles your entire website, including Sass/Compass
     jekyll build
-    jekyll serve
+    jekyll serve --watch

 Configuration
 -------------